M23 motorway: Smart motorway

 Between July 2018 and July 2020 works took place to upgrade the M23 between junctions 8 and 10 to an all-lane-running motorway.
 The upgrades took place mostly for more reliable journeys to Gatwick Airport and increase the overall capacity of the route.
 The upgrades include an all-lane-running motorway, 12 new emergency areas, a new concrete central barrier replacing the current steel one, new roadside sound barriers, variable speed limits and two new emergency access slip roads.
-Changes were also implemented on the M23 junction 9 spur, with the hard shoulder west bound converted to a running lane, and static 50 mph speed limits implemented in both directions.
+Changes were also implemented on the M23 junction 9 spurs: the hard shoulder westbound now a running lane; and for 50 mph speed limits in both directions.

-In January 2020 all smart motorway projects were put under review due to concerns about their safety, during this period no new smart motorways could open.
+In January 2020, all smart motorway projects were put under review due to concerns about their safety, during this period no new smart motorways could open.
 The review was published on 12 March 2020 and required no immediate amendments to the design or construction, however new technology to detect static vehicles is required to be fitted within three years, and a review on spacing of emergency refuge areas was to be carried out.

-The fourth lane was opened to traffic on 2 April 2020, however with a temporary 50 mph speed limit.
-Works were scheduled to take place until July 2020 to finish installation of equipment, followed by testing and commissioning, before the project is completed and can run at the national speed limit.
+The fourth lanes were opened to traffic on 2 April 2020 with a temporary 50 mph speed limit.
+Works ran into the late summer to install more equipment, followed by testing and commissioning, before the project could complete and run at the national speed limit.